 Space Education Quality Mark

-In 2023, the school also achieved a well earned Silver award in ESERO-UK's Space Education Quality Mark, which celebrated the fantastic teaching and learning that takes place in our school in the topic of Earth and Space.
+The school has also achieved a well-earned Silver award in ESERO-UK's Space Education Quality Mark, which celebrated the fantastic teaching and learning that takes place in our school in the topic of Earth and Space.

 Teaching science to children with special needs

 We teach science to all children, whatever their ability.
 Science forms part of the school curriculum policy to provide a broad and balanced education for all children.
 We provide learning opportunities that are matched to the needs of children with learning difficulties.
 Our work in science takes into account the targets set in the children’s SEND support arrangements.
 Additionally, ‘Science in my pocket’ and ‘Playground science’ investigations offer SEND children the opportunity for further scientific investigation in smaller, child led enquiry.
-These are utilised during designated one to one sessions led by support staff and Special Needs Assistants (SNAs).
+These are utilised during designated one to one sessions led by support staff.
 Click on this link for further information about SEND and inclusion.

 Intent